Time Management For Composers

-1) Make a project sheet either in Word, Excel, Evernote, Google Doc, etc. List all the relevant data i.e. important people, contact information, tasks, dates, schedules, genre's, etc. Everything you need to know about your project in one organized place.
+1) Make a project sheet either in Word, Excel, Evernote, Google Doc, etc. List all the relevant data i.e. important people, contact information, tasks, dates, schedules, genre's, other key data points like editors timelines, or things that may impact your part of the project etc. Everything you need to know about your project in one organized place.

 2) Create a Gant chart that works backwards.
 List all of the activities that MUST be completed that you are responsible for.
 The key here is to work backwards from your deliver date or mile stones i.e. Director sign off, composing time, editing, mixing, review, delivery, etc. This way you have a visual project tracker to help you determine what MUST be completed and when.
 Not only can you track your progress, but you will have daily, weekly, monthly targets to management to.

 3) Its also helpful to create an Excel tab in your Gant Chart to included high level outside deliverables that you are not responsible for i.e. first cut of edit, Director/Client will present the first concept version, other post pro tasks, etc. This will help you keep a high level view of other tasks that could potentially impact your work and time.